sonrabakarim/barlkk/_pages/terms.md

 party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

-habd.as has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party sites or services.
+Site has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party sites or services.